Current Graduate Students

 Yunah Kae, PhD Candidate

-Yunah is interested in early modern drama and literature, Renaissance literary form, history of literary value, and New Formalism.
+Yunah is interested in early modern drama, critical race studies, the history of literature, and New Formalism.

 Merita Ljubanovic, PhD Candidate